jennifertrin/nextjsicp/README.md

 dfx deploy
 ```

-Run the following command to deploy the NextJS application on the Internet Computer mainnet or production:
+Run the following command to deploy the NextJS application on the Internet Computer mainnet or production environment:

 ```
 dfx deploy --network ic